pingcap/docs-cn/tools/lightning/deployment.md

     - 32+ logical cores CPU
     - 32 GB+ memory
     - 1 TB+ SSD, preferring higher IOPS (≥ 8000 is recommended)
+        * The disk should be larger than the total size of the top N tables, where N = max(index-concurrency, table-concurrency).
     - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
     - `tikv-importer` fully consumes all CPU, disk I/O and network bandwidth when running, and deploying on a dedicated machine is strongly recommended.